harness/developer-hub/docs/platform/templates/reconcile-pipeline-templates.md

 Please note that every reconciliation requires saving the pipeline.
 Specifically, if the pipeline is remote, we will need to do a ``git push`` every time to ensure the latest version of the pipeline is saved.
 :::

-Pipeline reconciliation allows you to add or remove ``allowed values``.
-However if you add new values to the parent entity it will not allow the same.
-Parent entity can have subset of values that are present in child entity.
+Pipeline reconciliation allows you to add or remove ``allowed values`` to your runtime inputs.
+However if you add new allowed values to the parent entity it will not allow the same.
+Parent entity can have subset of allowed values that are present in child entity.

 For example, You have a Pipeline that uses a stage and step template.